cartesi/docs/cartesi-rollups/development/migration.md

 title: Migration guide
 ---

-## Migrating to Cartesi Rollups Node v1.5.x
+## Migrating from Cartesi Rollups Node v1.4 to v1.5.x

 Release `v1.5.0` introduces a critical change in how epochs are closed in the Cartesi Rollups Node, transitioning from a **timestamp-based** system to a **block number-based** system.